SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/clefairy.md

 `'cosmic'` uses letters not present in clefairy.
 It should return
       `'Womp Womp`

-There's a whole host more examples in `clefairy.test.js`, but I hope I've explained things decently enough
+There's a whole host more examples in `clefairy.test.js`, but I hope I've explained things decently enough.
+In particular, please note that to test your function you should use npm run test clefairy.test.js, so you don't test the easy mode functions :D

 As a footnote, check out this link https://stackoverflow.com/questions/49215358/checking-for-duplicate-strings-in-javascript-array for how to check for duplicates in an array... particularly the ES6 version response.
 Might be useful :)

 Best of luck!
 Head over to `clefairy.js` to get started!
 I've seen how incredible you all are at this, I'm sure this'll be no problem for you! :D

 # Plan